GarethOates/az-arch-master-class/PaaS/03. Serverless MapReduce on Azure/README.md

 	 `Install-Module -Name Azure.Storage -AllowClobber`
 4. Import the  module using the below command:
 	 `Import-Module -Name Azure.Storage`
-5. Execute TaxiDataImporter.ps1 from the repo directory to copy each file from the NYC Taxi site in to your Azure Storage Account.
+5. Execute `TaxiDataImporter.ps1` from the repo directory to copy each file from the NYC Taxi site in to your Azure Storage Account.
 6. You'll be asked to provide the following:
 	- A connection string to your Azure Storage account
 	- The container name within the storage account into which to copy the data.

 #### Deploy the Map Reduce code

-There are two ways to choose from to deploy this solution to your own Azure subscription:
+Follow the steps to deploy this solution to your own Azure subscription:

-#### **1. Visual Studio**
-Follow the below steps to deploy the code using the Visual Studio:
-1. Open `ServerlessMapReduce.sln` in Visual Studio.
-2. You'll first notice there are two projects in the solution.
-One is a Function v2 (.Net Standard) project, the other is a Function v1 (.Net 4.x aka "netfx") project.
-The code for each project is identical, and shared between the two via linked files.
-3. Right-click either/both of the project(s) and choose 'Publish...'
-4. Walk through the wizard to create:
-	- App service plan
-	- Storage account
-	- Function app instance

 #### **2. Powershell**
 Follow the below steps to deploy the code using the PowerShell: